Econify/graphql-rest-router/README.md

   defaultCacheTimeInMs: 300000, // 5 minutes
 });

-api.mount('CreateUser').disableCache();
+api.mount('CreateUser').withOption('cacheTimeInMs', 0); // Disable the cache on this route
-api.mount('GetUser').setCacheTimeInMs(500);
+api.mount('GetUser').withOption('cacheTimeInMs', 500); // Override 5 minute cache
 ```

 #### Custom Cache Engine

-If you have a unique cache situation, or use a cache that does not ship by default with GQL Rest Router, you may implement a custom cache as long as it adheres to the ICacheEngine interface.
+If you have a unique cache situation, or use a cache that does not ship by default with GQL Rest Router, you may implement a custom cache as long as it adheres to the [ICacheEngine](https://github.com/Econify/graphql-rest-router/blob/af05660d53ee74df10ccc85c9fdc958eec09ff71/src/types.ts#L94-L97) interface.

 Simply said, provide an object that contains `get` and `set` functions.
-See `InMemoryCache.ts` or `RedisCache.ts` as an example.
+See `InMemoryCache.ts` or `RedisCache.ts` as examples.

 ### Swagger / Open API